 St. John's Rod & Gun Club Trap 2014: (24 Photos)

 24. 2014 was another very busy year at the St. John's Rod & Gun Club.
-At our Annual General Meeting in February I was elected president of the club as our past president stepped down after 9 very busy consecutive terms.
-This was to be another very busy year in office.
-It takes a lot of work & volunteer time to keep a club consisting of 1200 members shooting a variety of disciplines running smooth.
+At our Annual General Meeting in February I was elected President of the club as our past president stepped down after 9 incredibly busy consecutive terms.
+2014 was set to be another very busy year in this office.
+It takes a lot of work & volunteer time to operate a club consisting of 1200 members and a 1000 acre facility shooting a wide variety of disciplines.

-23. With snow on the ground and temperatures still quite cool a bunch of us headed to the club on March 22 for a Sporting Clays Shoot.
+23. With snow on the ground and temperatures still quite cool a bunch of us headed to the club on March 22nd to scratch the itch at a Sporting Clays Shoot.

-22. It was great to get out and scratch the shooting itch, our trap machines were still in storage so it was a great opportunity to get in some early practice.
+22. It was great to get out, our trap machines were still in storage so it was a great opportunity to get in some early practice.
 The sporting clays crew put off a great day shooting with their battery operated portable machines!

-21. Work at the club started the last weekend in April when we reinstalled our 4 trap machines.
+21. Work at the club began the last weekend in April when we reinstalled our four trap machines.

-20. It was a full day affair, on top of the normal installation we had to prepare 2 trap houses for new machines.
+20. It was a full day affair, on top of the normal installation we had to prepare 2 trap houses for new Pat Trap machines.

 19.

-18. One trap was being relocated from C to A with the old A machine being retired, and trap house C was prepared for a new Pat Trap with Wobble option.
-Mark & Matt Squires provided fantastic support to the club by running back to town to pick up their portable welder to professionally modify the steel tables in both trap houses for the new machines.
+17. Mark & Matt Squires provided fantastic support to the club running back to town to pick up their portable welder and professionally modify the steel tables in both trap houses for the new machines.

 16. By the end of the day we were ready for another busy Trap Shooting season.

-15. In June, Andrea, Johnny, Roger and I headed to the club to prepare the roof for shingle replacement.
+15. In June, Bassan, Johnny, Roger and I headed to the club to prepare the roof for shingle replacement.

-14. We had to strip about 12" of singles from the bottom edge, remove the rotted lumber, and install new boards all along the eave.
-OMB & Roger had the replacement boards all pre-painted and ready to go.
+14. We had to strip about 12" of singles from the bottom edge, remove the old rotted lumber, and install replacement boards all along the eave.
+OMB & Roger Butler had the replacement boards all pre-painted and ready to go.

-11. This year the Sporting Clays group built a new storage shed on Range E. A bunch of people volunteered throughout the process, Andrea, Roger and I put in a full days work installing the trusses which were barn style and provided a 2nd story storage loft.
+11. This year the Sporting Clays group built a new storage shed on Range E. A bunch of people volunteered throughout the process, Andrea, Roger and I put in a full days work installing the barn style roof trusses which provide a 2nd story storage loft.

-10. Needless to say it was quite a busy year for the executive board of the club!
+10. Needless to say it was quite a busy year for the executive board and volunteers of the club!

-9. Having bought a new house earlier this year, I did not get to participate in a lot of shoots like I have in previous years.
+9. Between Executive Board responsibilities and having bought a new house earlier this year, I did not get to participate in a lot of shoots like I have in previous years.

 8.